Doulor/Blog/src/content/posts/ElytraFlip wiki.md

 **ElytraFlip**

 **Core Purpose**
 Eliminates the hassle of manually equipping/removing elytra via inventory.
-With a single command, it allows players to spawn/remove elytra out of thin air (no need to have elytra in inventory), significantly improving gameplay efficiency (especially for quick gear switching during flight).
+With a single command, it allows players to spawn/remove elytra out of thin air (no need to have elytra in inventory), significantly improving gameplay efficiency.You can use this on any server where it's appropriate to grant players unrestricted flight access, You can even add it to your server lobby, allowing members to fly around freely there..

 **Key Features**
 - Airborne Operation：Spawns elytra directly into the chestplate slot when equipping; removes elytra entirely (no inventory storage) when unequipping.